John D'Amico Jr.

 In 1992, he was appointed as a Judge of the New Jersey Superior Court.
 During his tenure, he developed a streamlined trial procedure called an "Expedited Jury Trial" that is in use statewide and has been emulated in other states.
 In 2003, he was appointed Chairman of the New Jersey State Parole Board.
 As Chairman, he implemented a system of graduated sanctions for technical violations of conditions of parole with a focus on rehabilitation.
 To enhance re-entry programs, he established re-entry task forces to work with individual volunteers, faith-based entities, and nonprofit agencies to address the issues of housing, employment, addiction, gang activity, family reunification, and transportation.
 He retired from his position as Chairman in 2007.

 He was elected to a third three-year term as Freeholder in November 2007.
 As a freeholder, D'Amico oversaw Planning, Commerce and Education, which includes Brookdale Community College, Economic Development & Tourism, Planning Board, Superintendent of Schools and the Vocational Board of Education.

 He served as Deputy Director of the board in 2009.
 At the January 7, 2010, annual reorganization, he was succeeded as Deputy Director by Robert D. Clifton.

 D'Amico, after the election and short of his 70th birthday, announced his retirement from politics.
 He was the recipient of the 2016 New Jersey Law Journal Lifetime Achievement Award based on his career in public service, including serving as a superior court judge, chairman of the state parole board, a state senator, a Monmouth County Freeholder during three different decades at two different times and as an Oceanport councilman.

 D'Amico currently serves as Chairman of the Board of Trustees of NY/NJ Baykeeper, a non-profit environmental organization.
 NY/NJ Baykeeper's mission is to protect, preserve, and restore the ecological integrity and productivity of the Hudson-Raritan Estuary.
 He is also a member of the Board of Directors of the Friends of the Monmouth County Parks.

-His article, "Does the Tea Party Understand the Constitution?", appeared in Salon Magazine in May 2013.
+His book, "Murder, Media, and Metamorphosis: A Memoir and Guidebook to Save Democracy and the Planet", is available on Amazon and Barnes and Noble.